giga1699/GCTools/README.txt

 	Contributions to the code of GCTools are always welcome.
 This is why we have released the code under the GPL v3 license.
 If you haven't already, feel free to fork our project on the GitHub site.
 	Additionally, if you'd like to become a long-term contributor to GCTools, please send us an e-mail at webmaster@gigacreations.net with some more information about you so we can add you as a contributor to the GitHub repository.
 GCTools Files
+autoload.inc.php
+Class Variables
+There are no class variables
+Class Functions
+The only function is the “__autoload” function which is a “magic” PHP function that tries to include the right file based on what class you are trying to use.
+It has not been tested in GCTools, but was developed to try to assist new users in loading the proper files before using a class.

 cache.inc.php
 Class Variables
 1.) cacheDir – This defines the directory to store cached files.
 It must exist, and be writable.